VonHeikemen/lsp-zero.nvim/README.md

 LspZeroViewConfigSource lua_ls
 ```

-### What to do if something goes wrong?

-Turns out I have a lot to say on this subject so I made [a dedicated guide](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v3.x/doc/md/guides/what-to-do-when-lsp-doesnt-start.md).

 ## Autocomplete

 The plugin responsable for autocompletion is [nvim-cmp](https://github.com/hrsh7th/nvim-cmp).
 The default config in lsp-zero will only add the minimum required to integrate lspconfig, nvim-cmp and [luasnip](https://github.com/L3MON4D3/LuaSnip).